Skip to content

 • Temporal and sensorial reminders of wholeness and warmth in relation with the earth and history.

 The processes grew out of personal, anthropological curiosity on how places making people, through studying Pattern Recognition, and discovering the research of magnetic phenomena, I aim to make more widely known through the project.
-Magnetics, as related to knowledge production in physics, serve as a pathway for an ancient ontologicall and phenomenological question of existence around how matter behaves when observed.
+Magnetics, as related to knowledge production in physics, serve as a pathway for an ancient ontological and phenomenological question of existence around how matter behaves when observed.
 The process therefore involves ideas on documentation to bring human understanding into greater alignment and sensitivity with nature.

 The pursuit of an earth-based narrative from a geological perspective of time allows the art-research to reveal new valences in epistemology, repairing alienation by making the realms of the invisible and imaginary both visible and tactile.
 Woven fibres offer additional qualities such as sound, sound dampening and sound channeling.
 In creating a cultural way to connect with movements deep within the earth through vision, touch, and experience, ÆSTHETIC RESONANCES weaves traditions in art with emerging technologies in music, sound, media, environments, and social psychology.